emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 You need to "tell" Liquid Oxygen where to find the assets.
 The components will look for the `__LD_ASSET_PATH__` variable in the `window` object.
 The path should point to the `liquid/` folder.

-Add following code to your `App.tsx` file or any similar file which is loaded for every page.
+Add the following code to your `App.tsx` file (or any similar file which is loaded for every page).

 ```tsx
 // App.tsx